malpa222/portfolio/_pages/personal.md

   This question tries to analyze the de-facto standard of peer discovery: distributed hash tables.
 The hash tables can be used for trackerless peer discovery, making the network completely decentralized, but they also introduce some threats for the DHT nodes.
 I will try to answer this question by analysing the need for DHTs using the Library research strategy.
-Then, I will combine the Lab and Workshop strategies to try and exploit the vulnerability.
+Then, I will combine the Lab and Workshop strategies to try and come up with proposals to fix the vulnerabilities.

 - **How to address the lack of encryption in the protocol?**